ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/live1-migration-guide.md

 The reason why the previous ECR repo can't be used is due to the new `live-1` cluster being hosted in a separate AWS account.

-If you need reminding of the ECR creation process, please see the [user documentation](tasks.html#creating-an-ecr-repository).
+If you need reminding of the ECR creation process, please see the [user documentation][ug-create-ecr].

 ### Changing the CircleCI environment variables